PhaethonPsychis/gagabank/MetaverseCities.md

 In its final form this metaverse is populated by avatar representations of real people that share ownership of their city and the cyber space <br>

-# 💎 A new era for cyber-urban life
+# 💎 A new era for cyberurban life
 The cyber-urban Metaverse is where and how contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules.<br>

 # 🛠 A blueprint for Urbanization